HomeHealth articleselderberryWhat Are the Uses of Elderberry?

 • Memory or concentration issues.

-1. Constipation: It occurs when bowel movements become less frequent, like less than three movements per week.
+• Constipation: It occurs when bowel movements become less frequent, like less than three movements per week.
 In this condition, there can be difficulty in passing stools.
-Elderberries help treat constipation as these are rich sources of fibers.
+Elderberries help treat constipation as these are rich sources of fiber.
 Fiber thus helps in easing bowel movements.

-3. Upper Respiratory Infections: The throat and sinuses are the major organs to be affected in upper respiratory tract infections.
+• Upper Respiratory Infections: The throat and sinuses are the major organs affected in upper respiratory tract infections.
 These infections cause-

-These infections can be treated with medical help along with nutritional supplements responsible for boosting immunity, like elderberries (that contain vitamin C).
+These infections can be treated medically and nutritional supplements that boost immunity, like elderberries (that contain vitamin C).

 Other uses of elderberries include: